 User-generated content has become all the rage in online campaigns and has become a legitimately useful part of many marketing strategist’s plans.

-There are certainly right ways and wrong ways to ‘do’ user-generated content, so before you get started, read on to find out just what UGC is, what you shouldn’t do, and what you should.
+There are certainly right ways and wrong ways to ‘do’ user-generated content (UGC), so before you get started, read on to find out just what it is, what you shouldn’t do, and what you should.

 What is user-generated content?